Statsomat/CFA/README.md

 # Community
 1) Contribute to the software:
 You are welcome to improve and extend the functionality of the app.
 If you want to make a pull request, please check that you can run test cases locally without any errors or warnings.
 Please consider to test your changes also on [shinyapps.io](https://www.shinyapps.io/).
+While uploading, ignore the `Error in eval(x, envir = envir)`, it is a non-fatal error, also related to related to https://github.com/rstudio/packrat/issues/385 and https://github.com/rstudio/rsconnect/issues/429.

 2) Report issues or problems with the software:
 Please open an issue in this repository to report any bugs.